Love Bombed by Spammy Backlinks! An SEO Survival Tale of how I reduced a Semrush high toxic backlinks score from 78 to 3

 “I’ll always appreciate what we had… but please don’t talk to Google about me ever again.”

-Stage 5: Watching the Toxicity Drop Like It’s a Hot Rock!
+Stage 6: Redemption – Watching the Toxicity Drop Like a Hot Rock!

 Slowly but surely, the SEMrush graph started to shift.